Volunteer Louisiana and Corporation for National and Community Service (CNCS)

 Award amounts will vary, as determined by the scope of the projects.

-CNCS anticipates making three-year grants.
-CNCS generally makes an initial award for the first year of the period of performance, based on a one-year budget.
-Continuation awards for subsequent years are not guaranteed; they depend upon availability of appropriations and satisfactory performance.
+AmeriCorps anticipates making three-year grants.
+The agency generally makes an initial award for the first year of the period of performance, based on a one-year budget.
+Continuation awards for subsequent years are not guaranteed; they depend upon the availability of appropriations and satisfactory performance.

-The project start date may not occur prior to the date CNCS awards the grant.
-AmeriCorps members may not enroll prior to the start date of the award.
-AmeriCorps members may not begin service prior to the beginning of the member enrollment period as designated in the grant award.
-A program may not certify any hours a member performs prior to the beginning of the member enrollment period.
+The project start date may not occur prior to the date AmeriCorps awards the grant.
+AmeriCorps applicants may not enroll prior to the start date of the award.
+AmeriCorps applicants may not begin service prior to the beginning of the member enrollment period as designated in the grant award.
+A program may not certify any hours an applicant performs prior to the applicant becoming a member in the system of record and the beginning of the member enrollment period.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.